dmarx/obsidian_vault/Geodesics.md

 ### Geodesics in [[Information Geometry]]

-Geodesics in a [[Riemannian Manifold]] are curves that represent the shortest path between points, under the metric defined on the manifold.
-In Information Geometry, these points are probability distributions, and the Fisher-Rao metric defines the "shortest" path not in terms of spatial distance, but in terms of the least informational change needed to move from one distribution to another.
+Geodesics in a [[Riemannian Manifolds|Riemannian Manifold]] are curves that represent the shortest path between points, under the metric defined on the manifold.
+In [[Information Geometry]], these points are [[probability distributions]], and the Fisher-Rao metric defines the "shortest" path not in terms of spatial distance, but in terms of the least informational change needed to move from one distribution to another.

 When applied to statistical estimation procedures, the concept of geodesics offers a geometric interpretation of how these procedures navigate the space of probability distributions.
 For instance, consider a statistical model parameterized by some parameters \(\theta\), and suppose we're using an estimation procedure to adjust \(\theta\) to best fit our data: